4. Prevent and mitigate (linkage)

 Does not fulfil requirement

-- Supplier assessments do not cover the risk supplier’s capacity, willingness and implementation of due diligence.
+- Supplier assessments do not cover the risk supplier’s due diligence.

 - Supplier assessments do not focus on the most significant risks identified, for example because there is no risk assessment.

-- It is not clear how supplier assessments are carried out — through self-assessments, pre-qualifications, site visits, inspections or by obtaining audit reports from third parties (including multi-stakeholder initiatives).
+- It is not clear how supplier assessments are carried out — through questionnaires, site visits, inspections or by obtaining third-party audit reports.

 Supplier assessments for sample products are missing or incomplete.
 Examples of shortcomings may include that they only cover the supplier’s due diligence or the most significant risks identified.